CrosswaveOmega/JSPyBridge_Async/docs/introduction.rst

 .. code-block:: python

-    chalk.toggle_async_chain(True)
+    :caption: Async Stacking Example

+    chalk.toggle_async_stack(True)
     red=await chalk.red("world!")
     #Equivalent to
     red=await chalk.get_a('red').call_a("world!")

-In order to transform that synchronous 'get' call into an asyncronous function call, you have to enable *Async chaining* for that proxy through the `Proxy.toggle_async_chain(mode)` method.
+In order to transform that synchronous 'get' call into an asyncronous function call, you have to enable the Proxy's *Async Call Stacking* (sometimes called *Async Chaining*) mode through the `Proxy.toggle_async_stack(mode)` method.

-With Async chaining enabled, no calls to Node.JS are made until the await keyword is used, when each asyncrounous is preformed one after the other until it reaches the end.
+With Async call stacking enabled, no calls to Node.JS are made until the await keyword is used, when each asyncrounous operation is preformed one after the other until the end of the stack is reached.

 .. code-block:: python